psyinfra/onyo/README.md

 - `onyo init [directory]`:

   Initialize an Onyo repository.
-The directory will be initialized as a git repository (if it is not one already), the `.onyo/` configuration folder created, and template files generated and committed.
+The directory will be initialized as a git repository (if it is not one already), the .onyo/ directory created (containing default config files, templates, etc), and everything committed.

   The current working directory will be initialized if neither `directory` nor the `ONYO_REPOSITORY_DIR` environment variable are specified.
 If both are set,